*This post contains affiliate links and may earn commissions on recommended products. As an Amazon Associate, I earn from qualifying purchases.

 Cucumber tomato salad with pesto brings everything that is great about summer together in one dish.
 This no-cook dish is ideal for cookouts and potlucks.

 Every year, I plant a garden full of optimism.
-Each year, it is slightly different.
+The one plant that always exceeds my expectations?
+Cucumbers, of course!

 (Side note: did you know cucumbers have tiny spines on them that stab your hand when picking?
 They come off easily with a vegetable brush, but it was still a shock the first time I grabbed for a ripe cucumber.
 Wear gardening gloves!)